eduardz1/Master-Thesis/presentation.typ

   }

   #figure(
-    image("resources/imgs/global-earth_simu.png"),
+    image(height: 64%, "resources/imgs/global-earth_simu.png"),
     caption: [
-      #set text(fill: gray)
+      #set text(fill: gray, size: .8em)
       30 million unknowns, 2.7TB of memory for matrix factorization.
-Computed in 18 minutes on 1260 cores (90 MPI processes with 14 OpenMP threads each)], )
+Computed in 18 minutes on 1260 cores (90 MPI processes with 14 OpenMP threads each) on the PREM@PREM model of the Earth.], )
 ]